Borgomanero: History

 The village continued to grow in importance and resisted several sieges in the war between Visconti and Paleologi in the 1300s.
 Borgomanero lost autonomy when the Dukes of Milan granted it in fief first to the Tornielli family (1412-1447) and later to the Trivulzio family (1466-1548).

 In 1449, Borgomanero and its surroundings were the locations of the clash between Louis, Duke of Savoy and Francesco I Sforza, which culminated in the Battle of Borgomanero, won by the Lombard troops led by Bartolomeo Colleoni.

 Later Borgomanero became a fief of the House of Este for over two hundred years (1552-1757).
-Curiously, Borgomanero was not touched by the plague of the mid-seventeenth century that raged in Europe, because the only four plague victims were expelled from the city and the order was given to close the gates and to isolate the city until the epidemic had died out.
+Borgomanero was not touched by the plague of the mid-seventeenth century that raged in Europe, because only the four plague victims were expelled from the city and the order was given to close the gates and to isolate the city until the epidemic had died out.
 This decision (remarkable for the ignorance at the time on infections) saved the town from the plague.

 During the early nineteenth century, Borgomanero lost its last walls and it became a commercially and economically more modern centre.

 Borgomanero took an active part in the Italian Risorgimento: the brothers Ercole and Antonio Maioni paid with exile raising the Italian flag in Turin in 1821; Maddalena Zoppis lost an eye during the Five Days of Milan in 1848; Costantino Pagani was one of the volunteers participating in the Expedition of the Thousand led by Giuseppe Garibaldi.
 Moreover, the city was occupied by the Austrian army in the aftermath of the Battle of Novara (1849).

 Twentieth-century figures of note include Mora and Gibin, gold medals of the Italian resistance movement, and Achille Marazza, member of the National High Liberation Committee of Italy, who in 1967 donated the villa and library to the town, now home to the foundation that bears his name.